-With spring just around the corner and daydreams of daisies and daffodils filling our thoughts, there’s never been a better time to have a proper clear-out of your wardrobe to leave you feeling fresh and ready for a new season filled with colour.
+With the new season upon us, there’s never been a better time to have a proper clear-out of your wardrobe and we’re here to help.

 It’s never an easy task parting ways with your belongings, but we’re on hand to make it that little bit less stressful — As part of our commitment to a focus on sustainability and doing the right thing, we’re partnering with Oxfam to protect the planet and help beat poverty for good.
 All you have to do is drop off your pre-loved clothes and footwear at the donation points in every Joules store, and it’ll be collected by Oxfam to be resold, reused or recycled.